Australian Labor Party: Name and spelling

-History
+Origins

 Anderson Dawson's ministry leaving Parliament House, Brisbane, after being sworn in on 1 December 1899.
 His was the first government formed by a Labour party in the world.

 The Australian Labor Party has its origins in the Labour parties founded in the 1890s in the Australian colonies prior to federation.
 Labor tradition ascribes the founding of Queensland Labour to a meeting of striking pastoral workers under a ghost gum tree (the Tree of Knowledge) in Barcaldine, Queensland in 1891.
 The 1891 shearers' strike is credited as being one of the factors for the formation of the Australian Labor Party.
 On 9 September 1892 the Manifesto of the Queensland Labour Party was read out under the well known Tree of Knowledge at Barcaldine following the Great Shearers' Strike.
 The State Library of Queensland now holds the manifesto; in 2008 the historic document was added to UNESCO's Memory of the World Australian Register and, in 2009, the document was added to UNESCO's Memory of the World International Register.
 The Balmain, New South Wales branch of the party claims to be the oldest in Australia.
 However, the Scone Branch has a receipt for membership fees for the Labour Electoral League dated April 1891.
 This predates the Balmain claim.
 This can be attested in the Centenary of the ALP book.
 Labour as a parliamentary party dates from 1891 in New South Wales and South Australia, 1893 in Queensland, and later in the other colonies.

 The first election contested by Labour candidates was the 1891 New South Wales election, when Labour candidates (then called the Labor Electoral League of New South Wales) won 35 of 141 seats.
 The major parties were the Protectionist and Free Trade parties and Labour held the balance of power.
 It offered parliamentary support in exchange for policy concessions.
 The United Labor Party (ULP) of South Australia was founded in 1891, and three candidates were that year elected to the South Australian Legislative Council.
 The first successful South Australian House of Assembly candidate was John McPherson at the 1892 East Adelaide by-election.
 Richard Hooper however was elected as an Independent Labor candidate at the 1891 Wallaroo by-election, while he was the first labor member of the House of Assembly he was not a member of the newly formed ULP.